Nothing but the Night (novel): Plot

-The novel is set in an unspecified city, supposedly somewhere in the United States, and takes place over the course of a single day.
-It opens with a dream had by protagonist Arthur Maxley, in which he feels weightless and unalive.
+The novel is set in an unspecified city, likely somewhere in the United States, and summarizes the events of a single day.
+It opens with a dream had by the novel's protagonist, Arthur Maxley, in which he feels weightless and unalive.
 Maxley lives alone in his apartment and survives off an allowance from his parents.
-After acclimating himself to his surroundings, he discovers that he is at a party and in the company of his friend Max Evart.
+After acclimating himself to his surroundings, he discovers that he is at a party and, furthermore, in the company of his friend Max Evart.
 What follows is a set of surreal encounters and hallucinations had by Maxley for the remainder of the story, who perceives eyes in a fried egg he has for breakfast and the face of his mother in a night club performer.
 He seemingly has trouble with daily functioning, and can't bring himself to perform basic tasks in spite of his own best interests.
 Maxley spends much of the novel drinking, and it becomes increasingly evident that he is suffering from symptoms of post-traumatic stress due in part to unspecified childhood trauma.